cdapio/cdap/cdap-docs/reference-manual/source/glossary.rst

       Refers to the `Apache Avro™ <http://avro.apache.org>`__ project, which is a data serialization system that provides rich data structures and a compact, fast, binary data format.

+   Namespace
+      A namespace is a physical grouping of application, data and its metadata in CDAP.
+      Conceptually, namespaces can be thought of as a partitioning of a CDAP instance.
+Any application or data (referred to here as an “entity”) can exist independently in multiple namespaces at the same time.
+The data and metadata of an entity is stored independent of another instance of the same entity in a different namespace.
+The primary motivation for namespaces in CDAP is to achieve application and data isolation.

 .. |(TM)| unicode:: U+2122 .. trademark sign
    :ltrim: